Are you looking for the Best Bluetooth Headphones under $50?

 The Mixcder ShareMe happens to be just like other headphones in our list, however one thing that irks me is the florescent green color used for branding and function notification on them.

 “Well Mixcder ShareMe are a decent looking Bluetooth headphones that happen to get the job done very well.
 Surely they do sound very good and deserve a place in our list of Best Bluetooth Headphones under $50.”

 Also Read: 11 Best Headphones for Music Production

 Photive BTH3 happens to be my favorite when it comes to highly affordable Bluetooth headset.

 Hence why I've also mentioned it in my article about connecting Bluetooth Headset wirelessly with TV.

-Though plagued with a basic design, Photive BTH3 is a kind headphone that gets the job done.
+Though plagued with a basic design, Photive BTH3 is the best bluetooth headphone under $50 that gets the job done.